ElegantEngineeringTech/laravel-invoices/README.md

 $pdfInvoice = $invoice->toPdfInvoice();
 ```

-### Displaying/Downloading/Storing Your Invoice as a PDF
+### Display, Download, and Store Invoices

-You can stream the `PdfInvoice` instance as a response, or download it:
+You can then stream the `PdfInvoice` instance directly or initiate a download:

 ```php
 namespace App\Http\Controllers;